 Skip to main content

-This example showcases inference of text-to-image diffusion models like Stable Diffusion, FLUX, and LCM.
-The application doesn't have many configuration options to encourage the reader to explore and modify the source code.
+This directory hosts JavaScript samples that showcase inference of image generation diffusion models like Stable Diffusion, FLUX, and LCM via the openvino-genai-node package.
+The samples don't have many configuration options to encourage the reader to explore and modify the source code.
 For example, change the device for inference to GPU.
-The sample features Text2ImagePipeline from openvino-genai-node and uses a text prompt as input source.

 Sample files:

-• text2image.js demonstrates basic usage of the text-to-image pipeline with a step callback and saves the result as a BMP file using bmp-js
+• text2image.js demonstrates basic usage of the Text2ImagePipeline (text-to-image) with a step callback and saves the result as a BMP file using bmp-js.

 Users can change the sample code and play with the following generation parameters: